Lumi-supercomputer/LUMI-training-materials/docs/1day-20230921/03_Modules.md

     easy to go back to the software package page itself for more information.
 Hence you can use the search box to search for packages that may not be installed on the system.

-    The example given above though, searching for `https, would not work via that box as most EasyBuild recipes include https web links to refer to, e.g., documentation and would be shown in the result.
+    The example given above though, searching for `https`, would not work via that box as most EasyBuild recipes include https web links to refer to, e.g., documentation and would be shown in the result.